McGraw Hill

 McGraw Hill, Inc. is an American education science company that provides educational content, software, and services for students and educators across various levels—from K-12 to higher education and professional settings.
-They produce textbooks, digital learning tools, and adaptive technology to enhance learning experiences and outcomes.
+It produces textbooks, digital learning tools, and adaptive technology to enhance learning experiences and outcomes.
 It is one of the "big three" educational publishers along with Houghton Mifflin Harcourt and Pearson Education.
 McGraw Hill also publishes reference and trade publications for the medical, business, and engineering professions.
 Formerly a division of The McGraw Hill Companies (later renamed McGraw Hill Financial, now S&P Global), McGraw Hill Education was divested and acquired by Apollo Global Management in March 2013 for $2.4 billion in cash.
 McGraw Hill was sold in 2021 to Platinum Equity for $4.5 billion.
 The company is based in Columbus, Ohio.
+McGraw Hill completed its initial public offering on July 24, 2025, and began trading on the New York Stock Exchange under the ticker symbol MH.